Greetings Ethnography.com aficionados!

 If you have a favorite essay you would like to become a video essay, contact us and let us know which one.
 Or, if you are a graduate student, contact us and submit your own ethnographic essay.
 We are grateful to you, our dear readers– the university students, professors and teachers, ethnographers, anthropologists, sociologists!

-Christina Lauren Quigley is a vlogger at Laurelin the Other and review editor and web developer of Ethnography.com.
-Christina is a 2019-2020 Fulbright Research Alumna and Ethnography.com’s latest author.
+Christina Lauren Quigley is review editor and web developer of Ethnography.com and vlogger at Laurelin the Other.
+Christina is a 2019-2020 Fulbright Scholar Alumna (Student Research Program).
 She began working and writing as an ethnographer–anthropologist in the mountains of northern California as an activist alongside Native American Mountain Maidu communities.
-Christina has also been known to work for minimum wage in America, selling booze to ordinary Americans at a neighborhood liquor store to further study cultural transmission of Americans’ methods of coping and wellness through alcohol and illegal drugs.
+Christina has also been known to work for minimum wage in America, selling booze to ordinary Americans at a neighborhood liquor store to further study cultural transmission of Americans’ methods of coping through alcohol and illegal drugs.